 - Once the cookies have cooled, dip half of each one in the rose glaze.
 Sprinkle rose petals on top if desired, then let the glaze harden before serving.

-- Stored in an airtight container, these shortbread cookies will stay fresh for up to one week.
+- Stored in an airtight container, these cookies will usually stay fresh for up to one week.

 - The number of cookies this recipe yields will depend on the size of your cookie cutter.